General Puerto Rico CPA CPE Requirements

 Subject Area Requirements

-For each license renewal cycle, at least 3 of the required 120 credit hours must be in subject areas relating to Professional Ethics.
-For CPA practitioners, a further 40 hours must be taken in Accounting, Auditing and Tax, in which 28 hours must be Accounting/Auditing and 12 must be Tax.
+During each renewal cycle, at least 3 of the required credits must come from subject areas relating to Professional Ethics.
+For CPA practitioners, a further 40 hours must come from Accounting, Auditing and Tax.
+Overall, 28 hours must be Accounting/Auditing and 12 must be Tax.
 Or, alternatively, 28 hours must be in Tax and 12 in Accounting/Auditing.
-For non-practitioners, 30 hours in an industry-specific subject must be completed each recertification period.
+Non-practitioners must complete 30 hours in an industry-specific subject each recertification period.

 Credit Limitations and Calculation

 Like most locations, licensees in Puerto Rico have the option to obtain CPE credit through formal instruction opportunities.
-Here, first time instruction provides credit for both preparation and presentation time, where preparation is limited to twice the length of the presentation.
-However, credit for subsequent presentations is limited, only applicable if the subject matter has been altered in a way that largely enhances or expands the presenter’s understanding of the subject.
+Here, first time instruction provides credit for both preparation and presentation time.
+However, preparation credit cannot surpass twice the length of the presentation.
+Furthermore, there is a limit on credit for subsequent presentations.
+So, they only count if the content has been altered in a way that enhances the presenter’s understanding.

-It is further possible for CPAs to earn credit through college or university courses. here, each semester hour of a credit course is worth 15 CPE hours, and for each credit hour of a quarter hour course, 10 CPE hours can be earned.
+CPAs can alternatively earn credit through college or university courses.
+Here, each semester hour of a credit course is worth 15 CPE hours.
+And for each credit hour of a quarter hour course, licensees can obtain 10 credits.

-CPAs who supervise thesis and seminar-type graduate courses can claim credit, so long as the work contributes to the licensee’s professional competence.
+CPAs who supervise thesis and seminar-type graduate courses can also claim credit.
+But only if the work contributes to the licensee’s professional competence.

 Authorship is a valid method of earning continuing professional education credits in Puerto Rico.
-But the material must have been published and made available to the Board.
-Furthermore, only 60 credit hours may be obtained through this method per recertification cycle.
+But the licensee must have published the material and made it available to the Board.
+Furthermore, they may only obtain 60 credit hours through this method each recertification cycle.

-Self-study credit is likewise limited to 60% of the total required hours and must be approved by the NASBA Quality Assurance Service to receive full credit.
+Self-study credit is likewise limited to 60% of the total required hours.
+And furthermore, the NASBA Quality Assurance Service must approve it in order for credit to apply.
 Otherwise, licensees will only be entitled to half of the listed credit amount.

-CPA practitioners may obtain no more than 24 hours of CPE credit through communication, behavioral sciences, public relations, and sales of securities.
+CPA practitioners may only obtain 24 CPE hours through communication, behavioral sciences, public relations, and sales of securities.

 Other Policies and Exemptions

-As per AICPA policy, licensees in the following categories are considered exempt from the basic continuing professional education requirements for license renewal.
-However, they must not be practicing or offering their services to third parties.
+As per AICPA policy, licensees in the following categories are exempt from the basic CPE requirements for license renewal.
+However, they must not practice or offer their services to third parties.
 Otherwise, they will again be considered subject to the rules and regulations.

 - Currently unemployed CPAs